 John Maynard Keynes: The General Theory of Employment, Interest and Money.
 As Keynes appears to be as influential as ever, this book is probably more often debated than actually read.
 Which is a pity, although not an easy read, the book is written with amazing clarity.
 The style is elegant and old-fashioned, academic and precise: Keynes is careful to delimit the range of applicability of what he says (I suppose most detractors take his ideas outside of this range).
 But once you accept the boundaries he sets, there is a certain inevitability to his claims: given this and that, “ceteris paribus”, this and that relation has to hold between this and that economic quantity.
 The book is worth reading for the precise definitions of economic terms alone.
 It would be foolish to claim that I fully understood (let alone retained) a large fraction of the ideas in the book, and I did skip pages in some of the chapters that I found less interesting, but overall, it was a joy following through the arguments.
 (1936)

 F. A. Hayek: The Road to Serfdom.
 Just as in the case of Keynes, the debates surrounding this book seem to be much less interesting than the ideas in the book itself.
 First, one would assume that the advocation of “economic liberalism” would be at odds with “keynesianism”.
 However, Keynes himself warmly praises the book in his review.
 Here, the main theme is the relation between individual and state.
 Hayek convincingly argues that the difference between the political “far left” and “far right” is less interesting than the difference between totalitarianism and classical liberalism.
 Hayek derides many forms of centralized planning, and describes the harmful mechanisms set in motion by them, as well as the transition from an all-is-allowed-except-… to an all-is-forbidden-except-… society.
-The historical accounts, particularly about Germany, are insightful, however, his predictions seem to have been either mistaken, or at least on a different timescale than plausibly assumed.
+The historical accounts, particularly about Germany, are insightful, however, his predictions seem to have been either mistaken, or at least on a different timescale than plausibly assumed (or perhaps too influenced by the times in which the book was written).
 (1944)

 Primo Levi: Survival in Auschwitz.
 Originally titled “If This Is a Man”, the book relates the arrest, incarceration and eventual liberation of the author from the Auschwitz death camp.
 It describes the dehumanizing experience in an understated, precise way.
 Despite the tragedy beyond description, the book offers a vision of hope and humanity.

-Rosamund Stone Zander, Benjamin Zander: The Art of Possibility: Transforming Professional and Personal Life.
-A wonderful collection of anecdotes and distilled advice, mostly about how to defuse conflicts and how to look at difficult situations from a new perspective.
+Rosamund Stone Zander, Benjamin Zander: The Art of Possibility.
+A very nice collection of anecdotes and distilled advice, mostly about how to defuse conflicts and how to look at difficult situations from a new perspective.
 The authors draw from their vast experience in music, education and counselling/consulting.
 It does get too self-congratulatory at places, but as far as self-help-feel-good-type books go, it is surprisingly good.

 Victor Pelevin: Omon Ra.
 Quirky, cynical, intelligent science fiction.
 At the surface, a satire of the Soviet space program (or rather, of its caricature), in reality, a more universal tale about aspirations, ideology, and the human condition.